microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewinstance-pendingaccessreviewinstances.md

 |:--------------------------------------|:---------------------------------------------------------|
 |Delegated (work or school account)     | AccessReview.Read.All, AccessReview.ReadWrite.All  |

- The signed-in user must also be in a directory role that permits them to read an access review.
  The signed-in user only sees instances of which they are assigned reviewer in the accessReviewScheduleDefinition of the instance.

 ## HTTP request
 <!-- { "blockType": "ignored" } -->